diego-gonher/HEA_markdown_notes/Overview.md

 Review of High Energy Astrophysics.

-These are the main topics:
+These are the main topics, each page is equivalent to one item in the review lecture notes for the final:

 1) [[Size of Objects]]
 2) [[Relative effifiency of processes]]